tomszilagyi/tomszilagyi.github.io/_posts/2017-05-28-Resurrecting-an-old-dictionary.md

   slow.
 I feel this alone is enough to keep me from doing more Android development in my free time.

-- Java and XML.
-Not my cup of tea.
+- It is probably worth using the Android IDE instead of the bare-bones approach that I took.

 - Gradle?
 I like my hand-written Makefiles, thank you.
 They work, I know how they work, and they are very fast.
 I also prefer to type